Jirp96/tel-goblin-roll-bot/README.md

 Uploaded as a pet project to explore some API integrations, and some internal group jokes.

 # Setup
+## Using docker-compose

+1. Modify the apikeys in the `docker-compose.yml` file.
+2. Run `docker compose up`.
+3. Enter the database container and create the tables and files in `db/sql_creation.sql`.
+4. Run!

 ## Using Python3
 Create a virtual environment and install everything listed on `requirements.txt`
 ```bash